dh-dev-prog/HBO/README.md

 INTRO:

-By making a copy of the HBO front-page, I wanted - to learn more about media queries and - to create a webpage of an actual responsive website.
+By making a copy of the HBO front-page, I wanted to learn more about media queries and I wanted to make a webpage of an actual responsive website.

-AFTER - notes, impressions, mistakes, lessons ... :
+AFTER - memo :

 First, trying to modify the CSS using javascript can make the whole thing difficult and it is not the purpose of javascript (using style.display, find a breakpoint, etc.).
 Especially with a responsive website and media queries.
 Triggering css classes like 'class—open' is way smoother and accurate.
 Styles should stay in css.